opennms-forge/onms-k8s-poc/README.md

 ./start-dependencies.sh
 ```

-Create the Storage Class in Google Cloud, using `onms-share` as the name of the `StorageClass`:
+If you're planning to have dedicated UI instances, create the Storage Class in Google Cloud, using `onms-share` as the name of the `StorageClass`:

 ```bash
 ./create-storageclass.sh gke onms-share
 ```

 For Azure, replace `gke` with `aks`.
 On GKE, please keep in mind that it uses the standard tier and the default network/VPC.
 Refer to Google's documentation to use a custom network/VPC.
 On Azure, it uses `Standard_LRS`.
 Similarly, additional cases require updating the above script.

+> The custom storage class is ignored if `opennms.uiServers.replicaCount` is equal to `0`.

 Start the OpenNMS environment on your Kubernetes cluster in the cloud using Helm: